- Education and Science»

 The beautiful flowers last for only a couple of weeks.
 The flower buds for the next spring form after the flowers have dropped.
 The buds need exposure to the colder temperatures of winter order to open, but if the winter is very cold they may die.

-Forsythia Fruits and their Uses
+The Fruits and Their Uses

 Pollinated forsythia flowers produce fruit in the fall.
 The fruit is an oval capsule which is at first green and then turns yellow and finally brown.
 When it's mature, the capsule opens to reveal two chambers filled with seeds.

 Forsythia suspensa fruits are used in traditional Chinese medicine.
-The plant is commonly known as lian qiao, golden bells or the weeping forsythia.
+The plant is commonly known as lian qiao, golden bells, or the weeping forsythia.
 It's a popular ornamental plant in North America.

 The fruits are said to be anti-inflammatory and antipyretic.
 An antipyretic substance is one that reduces fever.
 Forsythia fruits and an extract from the fruits are also claimed to be antiviral substances.
-They are used to treat respiratory infections and problems such as colds, flu and bronchitis.
+They are used to treat respiratory infections and problems such as colds, flu, and bronchitis.
 There isn't enough evidence supporting these uses to satisfy western researchers, however.
 Forsythia may or may not be an effective medicine.

 Some people report that they eat forsythia flowers, although not in large quantities because the petals can taste bitter.
 The flowers are sometimes used as an attractive garnish on salads or are used to make an infusion.

 It's nice to know that forsythias are safe to grow in a garden frequented by children and pets.
-I really think that we need to learn more about the chemicals in the plant and their effects on humans before we forage for forsythias, though.
+I really think that we need to learn more about the chemicals in the plant and their effects on humans and animals before we forage for forsythias, though.

-How to Grow Forsythia from a Plant Cutting
+How to Grow Forsythia From a Plant Cutting

 The first forsythia discovered by a western scientist was Forsythia suspensa.
 Carl Peter Thunburg was a Swedish surgeon and a botanist.
 He noticed the plant in a Japanese garden and collected some specimens.
-Thunberg gave the plant the scientific name of Syringa suspensa and brought it to Europe.
+Thunberg gave the plant the scientific name Syringa suspensa and brought it to Europe.